 From Cause-Related to Socially Conscious

-And if there was any doubt, social media can make a brand or be the bane of a brand’s existence.
+And if there is doubt, social media can make a brand or be the bane of a brand’s existence.
 I have learned about some great artisans and do-good brands through influencers on Instagram, Facebook, LiketoKnowIt, and even TikTok (my daughters share videos with me).
 I attribute my newfound interest in supporting artisans and socially-conscious businesses primarily to my daughters, who are quite vocal about social issues.
 TBH, I’m proud that they feel so passionate about issues that impact our world.
 I am equally supportive of the do-good brands they recommend.
 When I shop locally or from the better-known brands, I now make myself aware of how they contribute to the community and the causes I support.

 Hindsight is 2020

-2020 opened many of our eyes to how companies were treating their employees, helping out and giving back to their communities, and contributing to the greater good.
-I have nothing against companies making money at all but I strongly believe that businesses should be supporting the very people that made them successful.
+2020 opened many of our eyes to how companies treated their employees, helped and gave back to their communities, and contributed to the greater good.
+I have nothing against companies making money, but I strongly believe that businesses should be supporting the people who made them successful.
 And, during the past year, when so many of us have had difficulties, I donated money to charities that I felt connected to or purchased from do-good brands.

 Naturally, consumers are smart enough to recognize and call out disingenuous businesses.
 In other words, if you are going to talk the talk, you need to walk the walk.
 I, for one, will continue to put my money behind companies and do-good brands that provide equal opportunity employment and treat their employees fairly, give back to their community, whether it is through in-kind donations or monetarily, and that does not discriminate based on race, color, origin, sex, religion or age.
 That is my litmus test; perhaps yours will be different.